st2092/items-file-creator/README.md

 ## __How To Use__

+Download the latest release from the releases tab.

-Clone this repository and run the file ItemsFileCreatorGui.java.
+Unzip the downloaded release and run the GE-Notifier-Items-Generator jar file by double clicking it.

 You'll see the main interface pop up.

 ![Main Interface](/imgs/MainInterface.PNG)

-When you are using this application for the first time you must update the database.
-It is recommended that you only do this on first use or if new items are added into the game.
+When you are using this application for the first time you might need to update the database.
+It is recommended that you only do this if the items you are searching for are not available (i.e. new items added into the game).

 ![Updating Database](/imgs/UpdatingDatabase.gif)